Itsindigo/django-ajax-form-validator/README.md

 The aim of this project was to leverage django's form validating abilities, without having to duplicate logic in JS, while also supporting browsers that might not be running JS.

+By abstracting Ajax conditional logic into view we are able to handle Ajax request in a singular view while maintaining a clear separation of concerns.

 You can view the code in action [here](https://intense-taiga-17896.herokuapp.com/)!

 ### Features